Hardwood Floor Facts & Information

 Ventilating basement air is also very important.
 Opening windows on nice, dry days will remove moist air from the home.
 It may also be necessary to seal your concrete floor to prevent moisture from entering.

-Patrick Daigle Hardwood Flooring uses high-quality urethane finishing products.
+Fact, Patrick Daigle Hardwood Flooring uses high-quality urethane finishing products for wood floors.
 Urethane finishes provide better protection and a longer-lasting luster and require less maintenance.
 Unlike waxed floors, urethane floors can be damp-mopped and recoated when worn to restore the natural beauty.

 Although urethane-coated floors are the easiest to maintain, they don’t provide the smoothest floor.
 If you desire a floor as smooth as a piece of furniture, then we suggest a wax finish.
 A furniture-like finish, however, will not withstand everyday traffic and abuse as well as urethane.